milexm/Python/code/bread_board/README.md

       ```

-1. Define the sub menus decision table
+1. Define the sub menus decision table or dictionary.

       ``` python